|

 furniture and homes and such, that I began to gradually learn the important skill

-of perspective drawing.
 Along with drawing, I also loved writing short stories.
-So, it was an easy formula to add

-my own drawings or illustrations to these stories.
+my own drawings or illustrations to these written stories.
 My stories involved traveling to distant worlds as an astronaut

 or, being a secret agent fleeing from spies!
 I encountered terrible creatures